TheRenegadeCoder/sample-programs/PULL_REQUEST_TEMPLATE.md

 ## Check All That Apply

 - [ ] I would **NOT** like credit for my contribution in the article (credit will be included otherwise)

+## Notes

+Feel free to put whatever you want here.